-Since 1995, Western Municipal Water District has offered educators in western Riverside County the opportunity to apply for grants for water-related projects.
-This widely popular program helps fund creative classroom projects that further a better understanding of water and the vital role it plays in the community.
-All teachers in Western’s District, in both private and public schools in grades K -12, are eligible to apply for these grants.
+Since 1995, Western has offered educators in western Riverside County the opportunity to apply for grants for water-related projects.
+The Lois B. Krieger Water Project Grants for Educators (Krieger Grant) program helps fund creative classroom projects that seek to further a better understanding of water and the vital role it plays in the community.
+The program continues to have a wide-ranging impact on students and educators in Western’s service area.

-|*Please note that grants over $600 require that Western issue a 1099 form and there might be tax implications for individual teachers.
+*Grant awards of more than $600 require that Western issue an IRS Tax Form 1099.
+Therefore, there may be tax implications for individual teachers.

 Western’s field trip program is sponsored through the Lois B. Krieger Water Project Grants for Educators program.
 Teachers can apply each year during the months of September through November for field trip sponsorship through the Krieger Grant program.

 For more information about grants and sponsorship opportunities, contact Western’s Education team at 951.571.7259.